davidhenning/mcw-blue/README.md

 - custom archive template grouped by year and month

 ##Issues
-Currently mcw[blue] supports only the german language.
+- Currently mcw[blue] supports only the german language.
 Multi-language support is planed for the next version.

-## How to add a module using a div element
+##Load a JavaScript module using a div element

 Syntax: